 I am Professor and Chair of Philosophy at Bloomsburg University of Pennsylvania.
 I earned a Ph.D. from Brown University.
-In 2020 I will be a visiting professor at Corpus Christi College at the University of Cambridge.
+In 2021 I will be a visiting professor at Corpus Christi College at the University of Cambridge (postponed a year because of COVID-19).
 I am also the series editor for Wiley-Blackwell’s This is Philosophy book series.
 I like bookbinding, woodworking, tennis, cycling, jazz, and craft beer.

 I have published a bunch of books.
 Click the “Books” button at the top to see them.
 Forthcoming titles include The Myth of Luck: Philosophy, Fate, and Fortune (Bloomsbury) and the 2nd edition of This is Philosophy: An Introduction (Wiley-Blackwell).